valdisiljuconoks/localization-provider-core/docs/getting-started-adminui.md

 ### Change Default Route for AdminUI

+By default AdminUI is mapped to `/localization-admin` url.
 If you want to change url for the AdminUI application -> just specify if via `AddDbLocalizationProviderAdminUI` configuration method:

 ```
 public void ConfigureServices(IServiceCollection services)